-The Geography Department has continued to have a large number of students at GCSE and A-Level.
-Year 13 achieved 6 A* to A grades in the legacy specification.
-With all of our students achieving A* to D grades.
-We have enjoyed teaching the reformed A-Level and look forward to the results in the summer.
-Our GCSE results were again a success, exceeding national average and with 36% achieving A*/A.
+The Geography Department has continued to have a large number of students at GCSE.
+Year 13 achieved an ALPs grade of 3, with 5 pupils achieving an A* or A in the new specification.
+Our GCSE results were again a success, exceeding national average and with 22% achieving 7-9 grades.